JavaScript is required

 The real trick is exposure.
 You need to see and hear kenjougo used naturally in context.
 Reading business Japanese or watching office dramas gives you that context way better than just memorizing verb charts.

-Anyway, if you want to actually learn Japanese through immersion with real content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles.
+Anyway, if you want to actually learn Japanese through immersion with real content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles.
 Makes picking up kenjougo from actual usage way more practical.
 There's a 10-day free trial if you want to check it out.

 Learn Japanese with Migaku